 Depending on the selected area of expertise, you can be either a clinical or non-clinical psychologist.
 Each of these two broad categories also has many branches in which every psychologist can find their ideal career path.

 Clinical psychology explores the pathology of human experience.
-Clinical psychologists can work in mental health clinics, as part of a team of helping professionals.
-Or, they can start their own psychotherapy practice.
+Clinical psychologists can work in mental health clinics, as part of a team of helping professionals, or in their own psychotherapy practice.

 Non-clinical psychologists, on the other hand, can decide to work in any of the many branches of psychology.
 You can find these professionals in business, schools, army, hospitals, NGOs, marketing… Wherever there is a need to understand how we as humans think, feel, and act, rest assured there is a psychologist there somewhere.